 The Indigenous Cultures Institute was founded in 2006 by members of the Miakan/Garza Band, one of the over two-hundred bands that resided in Texas and northeastern Mexico when the Spaniards first arrived.
 The 83rd Legislature recognized the Miakan-Garza Band as a Texas Indian tribe with "immeasurable contributions to the State of Texas".
 Members of the Miakan/Garza Band still practice their traditional ceremonies and maintain long held family ties.
 Photo left: Four generations of the Miakan-Garza Band, representing fifteen major families, attended the State recognition ceremony at the State Capitol on May 16, 2013.

-Dr. Mario Garza currently serves as board of elder’s chair and executive director, and is the principal founder of the Institute.
+Dr. Mario Garza currently serves as board of elder’s chair and is the principal founder of the Institute.
 He is a member of the Miakan/Garza band of the Coahuiltecan people.

 Dr. Garza earned a multidisciplinary Ph.D. from Michigan State University in Social Science, with areas of concentration in Sociology, Political Science and Social Work.
 He has taught classes at Michigan State University, Lansing Community College and Austin Community College, and has lectured at Texas State University, the University of Texas at Austin, the University of Mary Hardin-Baylor and other educational institutions and community forums.